 If you need to pick your child up before afternoon flag, please park (follow parking instructions above) and come to the camp office to sign your child out.
 Please let both our team and your child know in advance of your plans to pick your child up early, so they may be back from more remote activity areas and ready for early departure.

-Lost & Found items are kept in the area between the garage and the pole barn.
+Lost & Found items are kept in the garage.
 Please take frequent opportunities to re-collect your child’s belongings.
-Each year, a large number of unlabeled towels, clothing and footwear items are donated to various missions by the end of August.
+Each year, a large number of unlabeled towels, clothing and footwear items are donated to various missions.

 What Not To Bring: